 - ½ cup mung beans / green gram / pesalu

-- Soak for about 8 to10 hours .
-If soaking for longer than 8 hours, change the water
+- Next soak for about 8 to10 hours .
+If soaking for longer than 8 hours, change the water.

-- Drain them in a colander and transfer to a clean cotton or muslin cloth and make a tight knot
+- Drain them in a colander and transfer to a clean cotton or muslin cloth and make a tight knot.
+You can also just transfer them to a glass jar.

-- keep it in a container and cover with a messed plate or partially cover the container
+- Keep it in a container and cover with a messed plate or partially cover the container.
+You can also use a cloth.

-- If they take longer than a day, rinse them the next day to keep them moist and drain off completely.
+- If they take longer than a day, Sprinkle some water the next day to keep them moist.
+Drain any excess water.
 Put them back to the container.

-- Refrigerate and use with in 2 days
+- Refrigerate the mung bean sprouts and use with in 2 days.

 1. Clean the green gram or mung beans, discard stones and debris.